Get free deal with every meal

 Sunday brunch has become an extremely fashionable trend.
 Not only do many Mumbaikars like to eat an indulgent breakfast/lunch with their family and friends, but they want variety.
 Sunday brunches are so popular and run completely packed that a lot of folks have now opted to offer a Saturday Brunch menu as well.
 With almost every restaurant offering different brunches, we decided to pick the ones we thought were best in terms of food and price.

 Italian Brunch at the Grand Hyatt - The Grand Hyatt is a great destination for a meal out and has stellar restaurants offering delicious food.
 While their Sunday Brunch is a popular affair and runs full most of the time, it is their Saturday Brunch that has us impressed.
-Not to rival the brunch at Fifty Five East, this one is held at Celini – their exquisite Italian restaurant and is perfect for a lazy Saturday meal.
+This one is held at Celini – their exquisite Italian restaurant and is perfect for a lazy Saturday meal.
 It is an Italian themed brunch full of pasta, pizza, antipasti, cold cuts, hearty mains and decadent desserts.
 What is interesting is that it is one of the very few brunches that has a distinctive theme or cuisine as most throw in a mix of all cuisines.

 Chandon BFF Brunch at the Four Seasons - San-Qi at the Four Seasons Hotel specialises in four different types of cuisines – Indian, Chinese, Thai and Japanese.
 The Chandon BFF Brunch showcases the best of all these four cuisines along with unlimited Chandon.
 This brunch is one of the best priced brunches at Rs 2500 all inclusive and offers a wide choice.
 The starters and desserts are spread out buffet style, but the main course which is rather extensive is served hot at your table.
 They serve small portions, enough for a single person to avoid excess food wastage.
 You are welcome to order as much as you like, as it is an unlimited brunch.